HL7/davinci-dtr/input/pagecontent/operational.md

 ### Additional Considerations
-* The 'SHOULD' conformance requirement [spc-1](specification.html#spc-1) is likely to become a 'SHALL' in a future release of this specification.
+* The 'SHOULD' conformance requirements [spc-1](specification.html#spc-1) and [spc-2](specification.html#spc-2) are likely to become a 'SHALL' in a future release of this specification.
 </div>